 Shares of ANTIVIRALS Common Stock represented by properly executed proxies received at or prior to the ANTIVIRALS Annual Meeting that have not been revoked will be voted at the ANTIVIRALS Annual Meeting in accordance with the instructions contained therein.
 Shares of ANTIVIRALS Common Stock represented by properly executed proxies for which no instruction is given will be voted "FOR" approval of all proposals.
 ANTIVIRALS shareholders are requested to complete, sign, date and return promptly the enclosed proxy card in the postage-prepaid envelope provided for this purpose to ensure that their shares are voted.
 A shareholder may revoke a proxy at any time prior to its exercise by filing written notice of revocation with, or by delivering a duly executed proxy bearing a later date to, Corporate Secretary, ANTIVIRALS INC. One S.W.
-Columbia, Suite 1105, Portland, Oregon 97258 or by attending the ANTIVIRALS Annual Meeting will not in and of itself revoke a proxy.
+Columbia, Suite 1105, Portland, Oregon 97258 or by attending the ANTIVIRALS Annual Meeting and voting in person.
+Mere attendance at the ANTIVIRALS Annual Meeting will not in and of itself revoke a proxy.